-The course grade will be based on weekly in-class assignments and quizzes (15%), weekly reading and homework assignment (20%), a mid-term exam (20%), laboratory work (25%) and a final (20%).
-When determining final grades, the lowest quiz grade, lowest homework grade and lowest lab grade will be dropped.
+The course grade will be based on weekly in-class participation-based assignments and quizzes (15%), weekly reading and homework assignment (20%), a mid-term exam (20%), laboratory work (25%) and a final (20%).
+To allow for the typical amount of absenteeism that arises, in determining final grades, the lowest 2 participation-based quiz grades, lowest homework grade and lowest lab grade will be dropped.
+If you experience an unexpected life challenge that prevents you from participating in the class beyond these allowances please notify the instructor.